RamiyanGangatharan/AsteroidsGame/devlogs.md

 ---

 ## **PROJECT OVERVIEW**
 This document tracks the development of an Asteroids-inspired 2D game using Unity Engine.
-The project is divided into well-defined stages to ensure a structured approach, with room for advanced features if time permits.

 ---